 It’s best to stick to good-old fashioned H20 when hydrating yourself.
 Coffee and alcoholic drinks can both contribute to dehydration as they’re both diuretics.
 Meanwhile soft drinks can often be full of sugar, which can be unhealthy for our skin due to it’s impact of inflammation.
 All in all, water is the way to go.

 Smoking damages pretty much every part of the body.
 The skin is one of the more noticeable organs to get damaged.
 By restricting blood flow to the skin, smoking stops important nutrients from getting to our outer layers.
 As a result, the skin become more aged as it is unable to heal properly.

 Many facial wrinkles can also be attributed to smoking.
 The smoke from cigarettes can cause frown lines on the forehead and crows feet around the eyes.
 Smokers also tend to suffer from a unique form of wrinkling called smoker’s lips – lines on the lips caused by constantly sucking on cigarettes.
-There are lots of ways to give up smoking including nicotine patches, hypnosis and vaping.
+There are lots of ways to give up smoking including nicotine patches, hypnosis or using an electronic cigarette like a Delta 9o Vape.
 Experiment with different options to find the one that is best for you.

 UV light from the sun is a big cause of wrinkles.
 While the skin does need sunlight to provide it with vitamin D, too much sun exposure can cause it to burn and dry out – which is when wrinkling occurs.
 Not only that, but you have a higher risk of skin cancer.

 If you want to spend a lot of time in the sun, make sure that you slap on some sunscreen first.
 Either that, or cover up.